DannyQuah/DannyQuah.github.io/_talks/2026-06-05-Lessons-Industrial-Policy-Asia-Pacific-Changing-Order.md

 Here are three specific points I made in my intervention at the Conference:

 ONE // Not all interventions are industrial policy interventions.
-Some interventions are just bad policy.
+Some interventions are just bad policy interventions.

 Monetary policy---the setting of interest rates---is not industrial policy.
 Tax policy that takes the form of a general consumption tax or income tax is not industrial policy: it doesn't tilt the landscape of industrial activity, but affects them all the same way.
 By the same token, distortionary tax benefits that reward one industry or another do represent industrial policy.